DICTION:DynamIC robusT whIte bOx watermarkiNg scheme for deep neural networks: Introduction

 The rest of this paper is organized as follows.
-In Section \ref{sec:related_work}, we present the most recent white-box watermarking schemes, static or dynamic, illustrating their advantages and weaknesses by including them into a unified white-box watermarking framework.
-We then take advantage of this framework to introduce in Section \ref{sec:diction} our proposal DICTION, a novel dynamic white box watermarking scheme that is a generalization of DeepSigns with much better performance.
-Section \ref{sec:experiments} provides experimental results and comparison assessment of our scheme with state-of-the-art solutions.
+In Section \ref{sec:related_work}, we present the most recent white-box watermarking schemes, static or dynamic, illustrating their advantages and weaknesses by including them in a unified white-box watermarking framework; another contribution of this work.
+We then take advantage of this framework to introduce in Section \ref{sec:diction} our proposal: DICTION, a novel dynamic white box watermarking scheme that is a generalization of DeepSigns with much better performance.
+Section \ref{sec:experiments} provides experimental results and a comparison assessment of our scheme with state-of-the-art solutions.
 Section \ref{sec:conclusion} concludes this paper.